Prince Andrew: The Musical: Orchestration

 The music was recorded by the London Musical Theatre Orchestra in Angel Studios, conducted by Freddie Tapner.
-The 32-piece orchestra consisted of six woodwinds, two french horns, three trumpets, three trombones, drums, percussion, guitar, piano, bass, harp, 8 violins, 2 violas and 2 cellos.
+The 32-piece orchestra consisted of six woodwinds, two French horns, three trumpets, three trombones, drums, percussion, guitar, piano, bass, harp, 8 violins, 2 violas and 2 cellos.
 The orchestrations were by Simon Nathan.

 Release

+Promotion

 On 23 December 2022, the soundtrack album was released onto streaming services.
 The album cover, which shares the continuity logo seen within the show's television broadcast, is a visual parody of the PizzaExpress logo; this is a reference to Andrew's alibi that he was at the PizzaExpress in Woking on the day that he allegedly had sex with Virginia Giuffre.

 On 29 December 2022, the day of the broadcast, a mobile billboard was placed outside the PizzaExpress in Woking to publicise the show - reading "If you miss it, you'd better have a decent alibi".

+Broadcast

+Prince Andrew: The Musical premiered on Channel 4 on 29 December 2022 at 9pm, and reran on 4seven later that evening.

+On 17 April 2023, along with other royal related programming, a rebroadcast of Prince Andrew: The Musical was announced to feature as part of Channel 4's 'alternative' coronation coverage.

 Reception

 The Birmingham Mail reported that social media postings gave mixed reviews of Prince Andrew: The Musical, with many finding the musical in poor taste.

 Professional critical reviews were also mixed.
 In a positive review, giving the musical four stars, Tina Campbell for the Evening Standard said it was "certainly worth a watch" and called it "the satirical musical that nobody asked Father Christmas for, but what you're getting anyway is actually quite good".
 Playing on the name of the opening number, Carol Midgley for The Times said "this spoof nailed it", awarding three stars.
 Also awarding three stars, Anita Singh of The Telegraph said that it was "better than it has any right to be, thanks to some clever writing".

 Lucy Mangan for The Guardian awarded three stars, but added that it "never quite flies" and that the Epstein scandal has been "played for laughs in a way that is not OK".
-One of the more outright negative reviews came from Alex Moreland of National World, awarding the musical only half a star, calling it "embarrassing" and a "contender for the worst TV (program) of 2022".
+One of the more outright negative reviews came from Alex Moreland of National World, awarding the musical only half a star, calling it "embarrassing" and a "contender for [the] worst [TV programme] of 2022".
 Louis Chilton for The Independent called the musical "tasteless", adding that it "should have never been made".